kehantan/labbook/docs/protein/sds_page.rst

 #.
 Make sure the electrodes are correctly attached.

-    Red to red, black to black
+    * Red to red, black to black.
+    * Make sure the cassette is in the correct slot.
+The top cover can only go in one orientation.

 #.
 Set the power supply unit.